ABOUT US

 We have a large following of collectors from across the world who come to us for their specialised items, such as snuff boxes, vinaigrettes, caddy spoons, sovereign cases, pens and pencils, scent bottles and early spoons.
 But our clients are not only collectors.
 Some are investors who purchase from us - and receive the added benefit of getting immense pleasure from temporarily owning their prize silver investments.
 Daniel Bexfield Antiques undertakes Insurance and Probate Valuations as well as cataloguing and photographing collections and bidding on behalf of clients at major auction houses.

-Daniel Bexfield Antiques has its own workshop on the top floor, where dedicated craftsmen carefully clean and rejuvenate silver items to their former glory.
+Daniel Bexfield Antiques has its own workshop, where dedicated craftsmen carefully clean and rejuvenate silver items to their former glory.
 The workshop offers a cleaning and repairing service, as well as the fitting and supplying of Bristol Blue Glass liners for salt cellars, mustard pots, sugar baskets and so on.

 Even though we do not sell silver-plated wares, we can arrange for pieces to be re-plated to a high standard, with either a modern or antique finish.